yihuangcomm/OSCER_project/README.md

 - CPU RAM: 4000MB

 ## Data
 All data is in /NERdata.
-The entities are tagged in BIO format
+The entities are tagged in BIO format.

 test.tsv: dataset to evaluate the model